Lightning-AI/pytorch-lightning/docs/source/advanced/profiler.rst

 0. This `guide <https://cloud.google.com/tpu/docs/pytorch-xla-performance-profiling-tpu-vm#tpu-vm>`_ will
 help you with the Cloud TPU setup with the required installations

-1. Start a TensorBoard Server.
-You could view the TensorBoard output at http://localhost:9001 on your local machine, and then open the
+1. Start a `TensorBoard <https://www.tensorflow.org/tensorboard>`_ server.
+You could view the TensorBoard output at ``http://localhost:9001`` on your local machine, and then open the
 ``PROFILE`` plugin from the top right dropdown or open http://localhost:9001/#profile

 .. code-block:: bash